MAMO: Masked Multimodal Modeling for Fine-Grained Vision-Language Representation Learning: Related Work

 \subsection{Self-Distillation}

 Self-distillation methods \cite{byol,dino} attempt to utilize history knowledge to drive the model learning from itself.
 BYOL~\cite{byol} proposes a self-supervised image representation learning approach that iteratively bootstraps the outputs of a network to serve as targets for enhanced representations.
-Some methods~\cite{ibot, data2vec} combine this learning strategy with masked modeling for separate modalities.
-The implicit prediction target of MAMO gets inspiration from these methods, but our work differs in that we operate on multimodal inputs and representations, and further enhance the representations with the aid of explicit and semantically meaningful targets.
+Some methods~\cite{ibot, data2vec, cmae} combine this learning strategy with masked modeling for separate modalities.
+ALBEF~\cite{albef} use momentum-distillation strategy to generate pseudo logits, which helps model to improve learning from noisy web data.
+The implicit prediction target of MAMO gets inspiration from these methods, but our work differs in that we operate on multimodal inputs and representations with the help of mask-and-predict tasks, and further enhance the representations with the aid of explicit and semantically meaningful targets.